typhoonworks/lotus/guides/contributing.md

 - Elixir 1.16 or later
 - OTP 25 or later
-- PostgreSQL 13 or later
+- PostgreSQL 13 or later (for main development database)
+- SQLite 3 (for multi-database testing)
 - Git

 ### Development Setup